NordicSemiconductor/pc-nrfconnect-docs/getting_started.md

 Conversely, this means that the core is platform dependent and a platform-specific variant must be downloaded or compiled.

+`pc-nrfconnect-shared` also contains code to use
+[nRF Util](https://docs.nordicsemi.com/bundle/nrfutil), the command line tool used by nRF Connect for list devices and in some cases to interact with them.
+There is code to install the core of nRF Util as well as needed commands in specific versions in sandbox, so they are independent of other versions installed in the system.

 Besides common code `pc-nrfconnect-shared` also provides common package dependencies, scripts and configurations for all official applications and the